Whole House Carbon Filters vs. Water Softeners: Which is Better for Combatting Dry Hair?

 Hair and Skin Needs

-A carbon filter can provide gentler water for individuals with sensitive skin or color-treated hair, preventing dryness and irritation.
+A carbon filter can provide gentler, quality water for individuals with sensitive skin or color-treated hair, preventing dryness and irritation.

-A water softener is beneficial for those struggling with hard water buildup, which leads to dry, brittle hair.
+A water softener is beneficial for those who struggle with hard water buildup, which can lead to dry, brittle hair.

 Combination Approach